timurmakhmudovich/crawler/README.md

 # crawler
-Search all subpages of an internet site
+Search all URLs whithin an internet site

 Assumptions and limitations
 1. URL - means something in tag «a»